Jmete/youtube-dislikes/README.md

 # Dataset
 Since Youtube has removed the ability to actively scrape or query dislike counts, we have to rely on historical data to conduct our research.
 Luckily, extensive historical records have been kept by Archive.org, and we will use one called “Youtube Metadata Collection (2019-02)” (https://archive.org/details/Youtube_metadata_02_2019) which consists of around 1.46 Billion JSON records related to youtube metadata such as title, upload date, category, likes, dislikes, language, recommended videos, and other features.
 This is composed of around 5000 .tar files each with around 146 .json.gz files inside them which will require extensive data processing to download the files, process them, and store the data for future analysis.

-Our processing techniques will involve taking a sample of the full dataset (every fifth file) as well as removing potential NaN / Errors in calculated fields such as the like_dislike_ratio.
+Our processing techniques will involve taking a sample of the full dataset (we downloaded the first 25 files and then every fifth file afterwards for a total of 1025 .tar files) as well as removing potential NaN / Errors in calculated fields such as the like_dislike_ratio.
 The end result is a dataset of <b>80,910,144 rows</b>.
 We can conduct large-scale analysis using SQL commands over the full dataset.

 We will complement this dataset with scraped comments of top videos (based on view count) to both add an element of NLP analysis which may also be a useful signal towards predicting whether or not a video may have a high number of dislikes.